allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 But when we ask again without the information about email despite the fact that the information is already available we cannot use it, because this is a different query (and HTTP cache cannot handle it without understanding GraphQL logic).
-To make cache work best we should recognise at field level which is already in memory and ask only for the rest of them.
+To make cache work best we should recognise at field level which user name is already in memory and ask only for the rest of them.

 ### Server-side caching